 This allows you to tailor the content you send to them with your lead nurturing strategy.

 For instance, let’s say a lead signs up to receive email communication from you after reading content that appeals to someone in the third and fourth phases of the sales funnel (Consideration and Intent).
 That means it may not be long before you can move them down to Evaluation and Purchase.
 But you would first need to send them the right type of content to create engagement.
-You should send a different kind of content to someone entering at the Awareness phase.
+You should send a different kind of content to someone entering the Awareness phase.

 Final Thoughts: Segmenting Leads